Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 On this webpage you can post some Happy thoughts and see what other people are posting.
-You can also like the posts and see when they were posted and.
+A user can see when the previous posts were made and like them as well.

 ## The problem